Gustave26101977/Gustave26101977/README.md

 - 👋 Hi, I’m @Gustave26101977
 - 👀 I’m interested in SAS,SQL,R,PYTHON, STATA, STAT GRAPHICS.
 - 🌱 I’m currently learning Econometrics, Data Analyst, Data Scientist.
-- 💞️ I’m looking to collaborate on .STATISTICS, DATA (OR DATA SCIENCE) .
+- 💞️ I’m looking to collaborate on  THE STATISTICS, DATA (OR DATA SCIENCE) .
+     I LIKE PROGRAMMING., IT'S MY FUTURE AIM, TO WORK IN THE DATA.
+     I 'm determinated and motived...I like the challenges...
+     I want to purpose my services...And my knowledge that I learned at University of Pantheon Sorbonne Paris 1.
 - 📫 How to reach me wanenguila@gmail.com .

 <!---